tum-esm/hermes/sensor/README.md

         ...
     ```

-3. Update the version in `config/config.template.json` (you can keep the revision at zero since it will be set by the server)
+3. Update the version in `config/config.template.json` (you can keep the revision at zero since the server will set it)
     ```json
     {
         "version": "0.1.0-beta.3",